Daniel Marques

 Primal Light is an open-world story-driven adventure video game.
 In Primal Light, light is literally a part of living beings.
 In it, you play as a character whose friend's light faded away.
 You decide to go on a mysterious and dangerous adventure based on an old legend in order to pursue any chance to save your friend.

-The game was developed for Computer Games Development class using the Unity engine.
+The game was developed for the Computer Games Development class using the Unity engine.

 Latrunculi XXI